-From 1 July, you’ll also have access to standard fact sheets for you to compare different energy plans, to make it easier to compare apples with apples.
+From 1 July 2019, you’ve had access to standard fact sheets for you to compare different energy plans, to make it easier to compare apples with apples.

-The fact sheets will include a handy table like the one below to make it easy for you to decide which plan is best for you (NOTE – This is an example only, figures will vary!):
+The fact sheets include a handy table like the one below to make it easy for you to decide which plan is best for you (NOTE – This is an example only, figures will vary!)

 How can I use this tool?